Yogi Ramsuratkumar

-Yogi Ramsuratkumar (1 December 1918 – 20 February 2001) was an Indian saint and mystic.
-He was also referred to as "Visiri samiyar" and spent most of his post-enlightenment period in Tiruvannamalai, a small town in Tamil Nadu which is famous for attracting spiritual seekers worldwide and has had a continuous lineage of enlightened souls.
-He acknowledges the contribution of three of the most well known saints of his time in his evolution to enlightenment.
-These individuals were Sri Aurobindo, the founder of Integral yoga, Ramana Maharshi, one of the "spiritual supermen" of his time, and Swami Ramdas, Yogi's eventual guru.
+Yogi Ramsuratkumar (1 December 1918 – 20 February 2001), affectionately referred to as 'Swamiji' and ‘Bhagawan’, was an Indian saint and mystic.
+He was also referred to as "Visiri Samiyar" (Saint with hand fan) and spent most of his post-enlightenment period in Tiruvannamalai, a small town in Tamil Nadu which is known for attracting spiritual seekers worldwide and has had a continuous lineage of enlightened souls.
+He, addressing himself as "this beggar", acknowledges the contribution of three of the well known saints of his time in his evolution to enlightenment, saying "this beggar has three fathers".
+These individuals were Sri Aurobindo of Pondichery, the founder of Integral yoga, Ramana Maharshi of Tiruvannamalai - one of the "spiritual supermen" of his time, and Swami Ramdas of Kanhangad, Kerala.

 Pre-enlightenment life

-Yogi Ramsuratkumar was born in a village Naradara, Lalganj, Ballia-277216 (U. P.) near Kashi on 1 December 1918.
+Yogi Ramsuratkumar (birth name: Ramsurat Kunwar) was born in a village Naradara, Lalganj, Ballia-277216 (U. P.) near Kashi on 1 December 1918, to a humble couple - Sri Ramdat Kunwar and Smt Kusum Devi.
 In his childhood, he loved very much to meet the yogis and monks.
 He was befriended by a number of holy men who built their huts on the Ganges shore or simply wandered nearby.
-During this time, he met Sri Sri 1008 Sri Khapadia Baba, a mystic monk, who advises him to go for South and be a seeker.
+During this time, he met Sri Sri 1008 Sri Khapadia Baba, a mystic monk, who advised him to go to the south and be a seeker.